Calling Tech Writers: Guest Post on Tokyo Tech Lead!

 Newsletter Spotlight: I would include a short bio to introduce your publication on Substack or any platform.

 Audience Reach: So far Tokyo Tech Lead has a consistent 800-900 views of each article.
-This ensures that your article is exposed to a brand new audience.
+This ensures that your article is exposed to a brand-new audience.
 I would also promote both on my Substack note and LinkedIn post.

 SEO Value: Guest posting helps with SEO by providing backlinks to your site, making it easier for people to find your work through search engines.
 Based on Ahrefs, my current domain rating is not high, but it still helps if you just get started.